mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 2. `@AfterThrowing`.
 After throwing advice runs when a matched method execution exits by throwing an exception.
 The type Throwable is the superclass of all errors and exceptions in the Java language.
 So, the following advice will catch any of the errors and exceptions thrown by the join points.

     ```java
     @Aspect
     public class CalculatorLoggingAspect {

       @AfterThrowing(
         pointcut = "execution(* *.*(..))",
         throwing = "e")
       public void logAfterThrowing(JoinPoint joinPoint, Throwable e) {
         log.error("An exception {} has been thrown in {}()", e, joinPoint.getSignature().getName());
       }
     }
     ```

 ## What do you have to do to enable the detection of the @Aspect annotation?
-What does @EnableAspectJAutoProxy do?
+What does @EnableAspectJAutoProxy do

 **three ways of declaring Spring AOP configuration**

 - the ProxyFactoryBean,
 - the aop namespace,
 - and @AspectJ-style annotations.

-### Why do you want to use `@Aspect`?
+### Why do you want to use `@Aspect`

 Reduce duplication of pointcut expression.
 Aspect allows you define the pointcut once and then reference it every time you need it.
 The `@Pointcut` annotation defines a reusable pointcut within an `@Aspect` aspect.

 After you have an **AspectJ** class that contains a list of methods annotated with **@Pointcut**, you want to wire it as a Spring Bean.
 Each of the methods in a `@Aspect` class can become an advice.
 If you’re using JavaConfig, you can turn on auto-proxying by applying the `@EnableAspectJAutoProxy` annotation at the class level of the configuration class.